GeotrekCE/Geotrek-admin/docs/installation-and-configuration/backuprestore.rst

 .. note::

-    Follow :ref:`Fresh installation section <installation>` method to use an existing database rather than creating a new one.
+    Follow :ref:`Fresh installation <fresh-installation>` method to use an existing database rather than creating a new one.